Which seed variety to buy – these have worked for me, over several seasons.

 Timperley Early keeps producing lovely red stalks by late winter and throughout spring, my crowns are now sixteen years old and doing well.
 Gardening Which? in 2013 trialled many varieties and found The Sutton to have best flavour.

 Sungold orange cherry has a fine, refreshing sweetness and ripens early.
 Sweet Aperitif F! is the only variety to surpass it in 2013 taste trials, but crops later and gives smaller yields.
-Sakura F1, a red cherry, offers great flavour and yield.
+Sakura F1, a red cherry, offers great flavour and larger fruits.
 Rosada F1 has red cherry-plum fruit of top flavour.
 Matina and Ace give red, medium size fruits.
 Marmande is ever reliable for beef tomatoes, Black Russian/Krim are great for tasty dark fruit and Yellow Brandywine for top flavour.
 All do best under cover in most of Britain, unless it is a hot summer.

 Red (or Uchiki) Kuri trails and makes red fruits of excellent flavour, which manage to ripen in damp summers.
-Crown Prince’s blue-grey fruits are of superb flavour, ripening a little later.
-Butternut’s tasty fruits are hard to ripen unless summer is hot: their skins need to be brown and hard if you want best flavour, and to keep them through winter. on the whole I would go for Kuri.
+Crown Prince‘s blue-grey fruits are of superb flavour, ripening a little later.
+Butternut’s tasty fruits are hard to ripen unless summer is hot: their skins need to be brown and hard if you want best flavour, and to keep them through winter.
+On the whole I would go for Kuri.